rust-lang/blog.rust-lang.org/content/github-actions-leaking-secrets-when-miri-output-is-cached.md

 PR CI can be triggered by anyone who can open PRs on your repository.
 GitHub requires maintainer approval for the *first* PR, but future PRs will rerun CI on every push.
 Anyone who has previously landed a change can trigger a CI run extracting information from cached `target/` and then cover their tracks by pushing a second commit to the PR.

+GitHub sometimes hides overwritten commits in its UI, making this kind of attack harder to detect.
+CI run logs and overwritten commits are also deleted after a few months.

 When `cargo miri` is invoked, miri needs to retain build-relevant environment variables between runs[^1].
 The current code to do so achieves this by storing [all environment variables to `target/`](https://github.com/rust-lang/miri/blob/165a9c3c96f0f4e6232278e62cb64648215bbc37/cargo-miri/src/util.rs#L40-L42).
 This, of course, persists when `target/` is cached.

 If your environment contained secrets, these can now be accessed by PRs via the cache.